great-expectations/great_expectations/docs/reference/expectations/result_format.md

     * `result_format`: Sets the fields to return in result.
     * `unexpected_index_column_names`: Defines columns that can be used to identify unexpected results, for example primary key (PK) column(s) or other columns with unique identifiers.
 Supports multiple column names as a list.
-    * `return_unexpected_index_query`: When running validations, a query (or a set of indices) will be returned that will allow you to retrieve the full set of unexpected results defined by the PK.
+    * `return_unexpected_index_query`: When running validations, a query (or a set of indices) will be returned that will allow you to retrieve the full set of unexpected results including any columns identified in `unexpected_index_column_names`.
 Setting this value to `False` will suppress the output (default is `True`).
     * `partial_unexpected_count`: Sets the number of results to include in partial_unexpected_count, if applicable.
 If set to 0, this will suppress the unexpected counts.